-5 books which make great neutral baby shower gift ideas
+Plus, 5 books which are great neutral baby shower gift ideas

 Now, as you may know, I create gift baskets for small humans filled with books so I’m obviously a bit biased but there are some really good reasons why you should put books on the top of your list when it comes to looking at gift options for a baby shower.